 More like a saved search on your machine

-MacOS has a really efficient system to help you search for files and folders in your storage.
+macOS has an efficient system to help you search for files and folders in your storage.
 You can run searches that contain specific words or other criteria to find the items you’re looking for.
 What makes finding things even easier though is the Smart Folders feature that comes built into the Finder.

 Smart Folders, as the name implies, is a folder type that lets you quickly find the items you’re looking for.
 But saying that, a Smart Folder isn’t actually a folder.
 It’s more a search with certain criteria that you’ve saved on your machine.